showiz/ECG-electrocardiogram/README.md

 5) Protection circuit: This circuit (see image ProteccionDelPic.jpg) is responsible for protecting the integrity of the PIC18F4550 microprocessor before possible voltage variations.
 The working ranges of the microprocessor must be between 0 and 5V, so any higher voltage could damage the microprocessor.

-6) Data acquisition code: In order to acquire the data that will be read by the microprocessor (see CodPic code), the USB reading libraries for C will be used.
+6) Data acquisition code: In order to acquire the data that will be read by the microprocessor (see ECG.c code), the USB reading libraries for C will be used.
 These will allow reading on a computer to be obtained in text format (.txt) that can be graphed later in Matlab.
 To load the microprocessor with the code, the'Pickit2 Programmer' is used.

-7) FIR digital filter code: To eliminate the noise that the transmission line adds (In this case 50Hz) a digital filter is used (see FIR code).
+7) FIR digital filter code: To eliminate the noise that the transmission line adds (In this case 50Hz) a digital filter is used (see FIR.m code).
 This procedure is performed after obtaining the signal, and whose filtering corresponds to a code in Matlab.